jftuga/chars/README.md

   -e string
         exclude based on regular expression; use .* instead of * -f string
-        fail with OS exit code=100 if any of the included characters exist; ex: -f crlf,nul,bom8 -j	output results in JSON format; can't be used with -l; does not honor -t or -c -l int
+        fail with OS exit code=100 if any of the included characters exist; ex: -f crlf,nul,bom8,nonascii -j	output results in JSON format; can't be used with -l; does not honor -t or -c -l int
-        shorten files names to a maximum of this length shorten files names to a maximum of this length -t	append a row which includes a total for each column -v	display version and then exit
+        shorten files names to a maximum of this length -t	append a row which includes a total for each column -v	display version and then exit